 The Wüst seamount complex lies on the Walvis Ridge and is very extensive.
 Most summits are included in the largest of all the SEAFO fishing closures.
 The two presumed shallowest summits were selected for this study, Location 1 and 2 (Fig. 13), and these are centrally placed within the fishing closure.
 Expected depths of the selected summits were less than 400m (probably 200m), but observations with the multibeam sounder showed that real summit depths were several hundred metres deeper (Fig. 5).
 Plateau depths of the summits of Loc.
 1 and 2 were rather around 1000m and 600m, respectively.
-Similarly, the summit marked in the charts as 'Wüst Seamount', located in between Loc.1 and 2, was observed to be around 1200m deep where charts based on GEBCO data indicated 1000m.
+Similarly, the summit marked in the charts as 'Wüst Seamount', located in between Loc.1 and 2, was observed to be around 1200m deep where bathymetries based on GEBCO data indicated 1000m.

 Figure 13.
 The two locations on the Wüst seamount complex (section of Walvis Ridge) selected for further study.
 Red area is closed to fishing by SEAFO.
 Blue isobaths are 400m, black 1000m.
 Bathymetry is based on GEBCO (NOC compilation for SEAFO).
+Coral and sponge records previsously reported to SEAFO are included.